Quantco/ndonnx/README.md

 It has a couple of key features:

 - It implements the [`Array API`](https://data-apis.org/array-api/) standard.
-Standard compliant code can be executed without changes across numerous backends such as like `NumPy`, `JAX` and now `ndonnx`.
+Standard compliant code can be executed without changes across numerous backends such as like NumPy, JAX and now ndonnx.

   ```python
   import numpy as np